-The School of Business has a selective Honors Program that offers an honors-level academic experience and enhanced credentials to students seeking top positions in business and related fields after graduation.
+A selective Honors Program offered through the Collat School of Business provides an honors-level academic experience and enhanced credentials to students seeking top positions in business and related fields after graduation.

 The focus of the Honors Program is leadership.
-The program allows students to explore their potential roles as leaders at all levels of an organization, from CEO to project team leader, and at all stages of the students’ future careers.
+The program, focused on leadership, allows students to explore their potential roles as leaders at all levels of an organization, from CEO to project team leader, and at all stages of the students’ future careers.
 The program also invites students to consider less direct aspects of leadership, such as thought leadership within an organization or industry and the attributes of good “followership.”

 The Honors Program provides outstanding career development advantages and opportunities for students interested in accounting, banking, business law, entrepreneurship, finance, general management, graduate study, international business, investment management, and marketing.
 In recent years, CEOs and senior executives from prominent organizations have traveled to our campus to meet with Honors Program students as part of a required course on strategic leadership.
 These CEOs and senior executives have represented the following organizations: